DSills735/CodingTracker/README.md

 Thought Process and General Notes:
 My initial gut reaction to this was to use the stopwatch feature as the main tracker, and have manual input as a secondary.
+(I actually didnt even see the challenge for stopwatch until after I had implemented it.)
 In my previous experience with habit trackers, I would lose track of time when manually inputting, and have a harder time being accurate.

 Initial Steps/Thoughts: